 Books… remember those?
-The rectangle thingies that were made out of paper.
-The weather outside can be brutal, but entertaining winter reads can take you away from your cabin fever.
+The rectangle thingies that were made out of paper?
+There may be a lot of reasons you need an escape, but an entertaining boredom busting book can take you away.

 Although books were a very big part of my childhood, it seems that younger generations have replaced them with electronic gadgets.
-I really wanted to share some of the books that I love and hope to inspire a little winter reading!
+I really wanted to share some of the books that I love and hope to inspire a little adventurous reading!

-If I had thousands of children, picking my favorite book would be like picking my favorite child; I like them all for different reasons.
+Picking my favorite book would be like picking my favorite child; I like them all for different reasons.
 These boredom busting books are some of my absolute faves!

 The books on this list weren’t just entertaining.
 They changed or had a major impact on my life.

 The Hobbit: Imagine a bunch of 8th grade boys, all taller than you, getting excited about story time.
 Or a 9 yo who doesn’t have illustrations to stare at, asking you to read one more page.
 I have had so many wonderful experiences reading this book to others.
 This tale is great for getting imaginations thinking!
 Film Version: I grew up with the animated tale as a little kid but they were more recently adapted into a trilogy of films better suited for slightly older audiences.

 Harry Potter and the Prisoner of Azkaban: Book 3 of the 7 book saga was my favorite.
 Mysterious new characters were introduced and my appetite for all things Harry Potter was well satisfied with an entertaining back story and some family history.
 Siriusly, this book was great. 😉 Film Version: It has been 15 years (yes!
 15 years!) since I lined up at the theater to see this.
 The film is good but the book is way better!